-- In Fullmetal Alchemist, the relationship between Roy and Ed can be interpreted as this.
+- The relationship between Roy and Ed can be interpreted as this.
 A lot of people love pairing them together, quite a bit of it having to do with how Roy knows exactly which buttons to push to make Ed angry, and how much he enjoys doing so.
 Since they're more like Vitriolic Best Buds in canon, it's usually a relatively mild, comedic version of the trope, unless it's a Dark Fic.

 - The interactions between Gauron and Sousuke in Full Metal Panic! are this.
 Gauron constantly taunts Sousuke and tries to make him go berserk.
 He loves reminding him of the past, and makes him feel uncomfortable by being creepily and overly affectionate with him (including calling him "Kashim" and "Honey").
 Especially noticeable during the the third season, where Gauron pretty much mind screws Sousuke by rubbing in how Sousuke's friends caused him to become weaker, and telling him that he had his minion kill Sousuke's love, Kaname.
 He takes much delight in seeing Sousuke's reaction, and continues to goad Sousuke into killing him (which apparently is his idea of consummating their relationship).